TradingToolApp/TradingToolApp/README.md

 When it comes to creating posts in video and audio formats, please provide an embed URL(not the public URL).
 How to get the embed URL:

-For video(example on youtube):
--   Open youtube video .
--   Find share button right below the video and click on it.
--   On small windows open, choose embed icon.
--   CLick copy URL (which begin with <iframe>) and paste it into videoURL.
--   You can also change the size of the video by changing the width and height in the URL.
-(Ex: width="100%" height="400")

 For audio(example with soundcloud):
 -   Open soundcloud audio .
 -   Find share button right below the video and click on it.